Update

 • Public transportation systems (including subways, buses, trains, and scheduled commercial flights).

-U.S. citizens should exercise caution when visiting Abidjan’s Abobo, Adjame, Angre, Koumassi, Marcory, and Yopougon districts, as well as popular neighborhoods for nighttime entertainment, including Plateau, Treichville, and Zone 4.
+U.S. citizens should be careful when visiting the Abobo, Adjame, Angre, Koumassi, Marcory, and Yopougon districts in Abidjan.
+They should also be careful in popular night areas, including Plateau, Treichville, and Zone 4.

-Carry identification at all times to minimize the risk of harassment at police checkpoints.
+Always carry identification to minimize the risk of harassment at police checkpoints.

 For more information, please see Côte d’Ivoire’s Travel Advisory.